conan-io/conan-io.github.io/_posts/2025-03-19-Introducing-Conan-Audit-Command.markdown

 ### Registering for the Service

-Before using `conan audit`, you need to sign up for the free service.
-Upon registration, you will receive a token that must be validated via email.
+Before using `conan audit`, you need to sign up for the free service to obtain an access token.
+After registering, you will receive an email with a link to a page that displays your token.

 To register, go to [https://audit.conan.io/register](https://audit.conan.io/register) and fill in your details.